 How do I reserve a niche?

-Contact the church office for a copy of the FAQ’s and an application, or use the application information contained in the Trinity Lutheran Church website.
-You will be contacted by a representative of the columbarium committee.
+Contact the church office for an application or use the application information contained in the Trinity Lutheran Church website.
+You will be contacted by a representative of the Columbarium Board.
 You may also click the Columbarium Lease Inquiry button above.